mo1ein/jobname/src/mhholding.md

 - What is generic?

-- What is difference between concurrency and parallelism?
+- What is the difference between concurrency and parallelism?

 - We have a scenario.
 We have two goroutine that traverse a slice.
 One is start from begining and other starts from end.
 How each goroutine can know other one is in the middle of slice?
 With cannels.

-- We have a scenario that we have a goroutine and this goroutine wait for other goroutine how you handle it? waitgroup.
+- We have a scenario that we have a goroutine and this goroutine wait for other goroutine how do you handle it? waitgroup.

 - What is interface?